ocansey11/Hackathon-BU/ReadMe.md

-# Team Alpha's Fruit Catcher Game
+# Team Alpha's Fruit Catcher Game a.k.a 'Lip Catcher"

 Welcome to **Fruit Catcher** by Team Alpha!
 This thrilling arcade-style game lets players catch falling fruits, avoid dangerous poisons, and chase high scores in a world of quirky power-ups.
 With two distinct versions, there’s fun for everyone!